Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S10_1.png)

 Place the Battery Protection on the lowest part of the Circuit Board Holder.
-Make sure that the cables are oriented correctly ad leave the box as shown in the image.
-Place the second part of the Circuit Board Holder on the Battery Protection and hold it.
+Make sure that the cables are oriented correctly so that they leave the box as shown in the image.
+Place the second part of the Circuit Board Holder on the Battery Protection Module.

 ![Image](assembly_instructions/T2S10_2.png)

 Place the DC/DC Converter on top of the second part of the Circuit Board Holder.
-Assemble the whole circuit board holder using 3x M3x30 screws.
+Assemble the whole Circuit Board Holder using 3x M3x30 screws.

 ### Step 11: Voltmeter